tomossmith/MS4-OutdoorWorld/README.md

     - The website administrator must not be able to delete the main administrator account from the database.

-    - The website administrator must be able to create, remove, update and delete recipe categories.
+    - The website administrator must be able to create, remove, update and delete products.

     - The website administrator must be the only users to have access to the restricted websites and non-administrators must not be able to access restricted sites by direct URL inputs.